orishu/raftoral/README.md

 - **Traditional**: Your Code → Network → Orchestrator Servers → Database → Network → Your Code
 - **Raftoral**: Your Code (with embedded orchestration) ↔ Other Nodes (peer-to-peer)

+---

+### 📊 **Comparing Workflow Systems?**

+**See our detailed comparison**: [Raftoral vs. Temporal vs. DBOS](docs/COMPARISON.md)

+This guide helps you choose the right workflow orchestration system by comparing architecture, scalability, complexity, use cases, and trade-offs across all three platforms.

+---

 ## Architecture Overview

 ### Consensus-Driven Execution